GlassPuddle/hyprsettings/readme.md

 </div>

-</h3>This codebase was originally named 'Hy0rGUI' written by [Nyx](https://github.com/nnyyxxxx). as part of the HyprUtils Suite, which has since been deleted.
+</h3>This codebase was originally named 'HyprGUI' written by [Nyx](https://github.com/nnyyxxxx). as part of the HyprUtils Suite, which has since been deleted.
 I recently discovered that with a few tiny tweaks, it's still fully compatible with v5.00.
 HyprGUI was a huge help when I first started out in Hyprland, and I hope HyprSettings can inspire and assist newcomers to the world of TWMs 🫶

 </h1>Preview